 Program structures and units are subject to change through the process of regular course revision.
 There is no guarantee that every unit will be offered in any particular trimester.

-It is mandatory for the awarding of the degree that the student undertake Industry Experience of 12 weeks (full-time) or 24 weeks (half-time).
+This is a mandatory component for awarding of the degree.
+Students are required to undertake Industry Placement of twelve weeks (full-time) or 24 weeks (part-time).

-If a third party is required to find the placement for the student it will incur a fee (currently up to $2500) which the student is responsible for.
+If a third party is required to find the placement, a fee of upto $2,500 (currently) will incur - for which the student is responsible.
 This industry experience is designed to meet Engineers Australia accreditation requirements.